Photo by Carmen Cheung

-With the Elvie, which looks like a pale-green Easter egg, you follow prompts on the screen and move a peach gem with your contractions.
+With the Elvie trainer, which looks like a pale-green Easter egg, you follow prompts on the screen and move a peach gem with your contractions.
 For example, one exercise asks you to quickly contract and relax, hitting targets with your gem like you’re collecting coins in Super Mario Brothers.

 The Perifit, which resembles a magenta dildo, is even more like a video game.
 As our writer described it: “The delightful music mixed with the popping sounds represented my vaginally-steered butterfly collecting fairy lights as it floated over graphics of a pleasant Dutch hillsides dotted with windmills and trees.”

-The kGoal, made of bright blue medical-grade silicone, vibrates to let you know you’re doing a contraction, and also gives feedback via a free app.
+The kGoal, made of bright blue medical-grade silicone, vibrates to let you know you’re doing a contraction.
+This handy, easy-to-clean pelvic floor device also gives feedback via a free app.
+We found it fun to use, comfortable and discreet.

-Smart devices help you visualize your pelvic floor movements, which can be really valuable as you can see how strong and controlled your contractions are.
+Smart devices, like these pelvic floor exercise devices, help you visualize your pelvic floor movements.
+This is really valuable so you can see how strong and controlled your contractions are.
 Playing a game can also be fun, and tracking your progress can encourage you to continue working toward your goals.

 “A biofeedback device can be a really cool, educational and motivational tool,” Vopni says.
 “When people have the reminder and they know exactly what to do, they’re much more compliant.”